 This Piktochart hack can be extra useful in documents like resumes or sales reports where you might want to make your photo into a different shape (like the circle image in our About Me template below):

 If you’re a marketer working closely with designers and would like to show them your idea for a landing page, you can easily mock it up in Piktochart.
 Here’s an example of a new mockup I created for our designer to include a “Request a demo” button on our Pricing page:

-Here’s a tip: To match the colors of your brand, determine the HEX codes and then use them to match colors and maintain consistency (see hack #15).
+Here’s a tip: To match your brand’s colors, determine the HEX codes and then use them to match colors and maintain consistency (see hack #15).

 Sometimes, searching for a specific icon might not return the results you want.
 Instead, try searching for something similar.
 Once you’ve found something close, hover over the icon to see what tags were used to file and categorize it on our backend.
 Then, refine your search using those tags.
 You might find more options!
 Also, browsing through categories helps get ideas on how our icons are tagged!

 In this example, I was searching for an icon to symbolize a process.
-I found something similar to what I wanted, and when I checked I saw that it was tagged “mechanic”.
-I searched using “mechanic” and found more options, but I still wasn’t satisfied.
-I saw that the term “gears” was also used, so I searched using “gears” and found what I was looking for!
+I found something similar to what I wanted, and when I checked, I saw that it was tagged “mechanic”.
+Then, I searched using “mechanic” and found more options, but I still wasn’t satisfied.
+So, when I saw that the term “gears” was also used, I searched using “gears” and found what I was looking for!

 If you’re bored with simple pie charts, spice them up by adding shapes and making them the same color as your background.

 We hope you’ve enjoyed our list of hacks!
-Which ones are you most excited to use?
+Which Piktochart hacks are you most excited to use?
 You must have some tricks of your own, too.
 Tell us about them in the comments below or tweet them to us!

 Learn how you can collaborate on visuals with your team members.

 Watch this free demo about Piktochart for Teams.Watch the demo